CSCfi/csc-user-guide/docs/quantum-computing/overview.md

 for quantum computers.
 Read here [detailed instructions on how to access](../quantum-computing/kvasi/kvasi.md)

-Kvasi provides an ecosystem for developing and simulating quantum algorithms in both ideal, and realistic, noisy conditions.
-With Kvasi, you can optimize your algorithm for a specific hardware (QPU), with specific connections and basic gate operations.
+Kvasi provides an ecosystem for developing and simulating quantum algorithms in both ideal and realistic, noisy conditions.
+With Kvasi, you can optimize your algorithm for a specific hardware (QPU), with specific qubit connectivity and basic gate operations.

 The algorithms can be developed either at a level close to the hardware, using the Atos Quantum Assembler (AQASM) language, or using a higher level, Python based